Skip to main contentSkip to main navigationSkip to footer content

 At Solano Community College, we believe every student deserves access to the resources needed to succeed.
 Our Financial Aid office offers a full range of support—grants, fee waivers, work-study, and assistance with federal and state applications—to help you afford your education without compromising your goals.

-☐ Figure out which application is right for you!
+1. Figure out which application is right for you and Apply!

-You only need to apply with ONE depending on certain qualifications.
+You only need to complete ONE application based on your eligibility.

 • Are Undocumented (with or without DACA)